NeowayLabs/terraform-modules/azure/modules/linux-vm/README.md

  - default: "myvm"

 #### os_sa_type
 Description: Defines the type of storage account to be created.
-Valid options are Standard_LRS, Standard_ZRS, Standard_GRS, Standard_RAGRS, Premium_LRS.
+Value you must be either Standard_LRS or Premium_LRS.
  - default: "Premium_LRS"

 #### vm_os_simple